koala-interactive/frenchkiss.js/README.md

 ### frenchkiss.t(key: string, params?: object, lang?: string): string

 The most used method to returns translation.
-It's build with performance in concern What you should know about it :
+It's built with performance in mind Here is what you should know about it :

 - ✅ It does support multiple interpolation variable
 - ✅ It supports interpolation.
 - ✅ It supports `PLURAL`.
 - ✅ It supports `SELECT`.
 - ✅ It supports nested `PLURAL`, `SELECT` and `variables`.
 - ❌ It does not support nested keys _(to keep it fast)_.
-- ❌ It does not support date, number, devise formating (maybe check for [Intl.NumberFormat](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/NumberFormat) and [Intl.DateTimeFormat](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/DateTimeFormat)).
+- ❌ It does not support date, number, devise formatting (maybe check for [Intl.NumberFormat](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/NumberFormat) and [Intl.DateTimeFormat](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/DateTimeFormat)).

 ```js
 set('en', {